Skip to content

 1. You want a reasoning-quality validator.
 Agent Trace doesn’t prescribe one.
 Selvedge runs every incoming reasoning through selvedge.validation and surfaces weak/empty cases via selvedge stats.

 2. You want changesets.
-Agent Trace doesn’t have first-class changeset semantics yet (it’s an open RFC issue).
+Agent Trace v0.1.0 doesn’t define first-class changeset semantics.
 Selvedge does, and carries them in metadata["dev.selvedge"].changeset_id.

 3. You want a CLI you can pipe. selvedge blame, selvedge diff, selvedge changeset — none of these have an Agent-Trace-native equivalent.